First Thing – Take Your Measurements

 1) Make sure the costume you buy is not see-through and has enough structural integrity to hold up to the demands of dancing.
-Newer dancers are often surprised that real belly dance costume are built like tanks.
+Newer dancers are often surprised that real belly dance costumes are built like tanks.
 Everything is strong, firm, and often heavy.
 These are signs of quality in the belly dance world.
-Check every seam, strap, hook, and zipper – that they are all in good shape, are strong, and work properly.
+Check every seam, strap, hook, and zipper – that they are all in good shape, are strong and work properly.

 2) Test every costume by dancing in it.
 Check that your skirt is not flaring up too high, you may need to wear harem pants or something under it to avoid someone seeing something they should not.
 See that any slits on your costume do not reveal too much.
 Make sure you feel comfortable in it and that your body (and body parts) are staying in place within the costume.
 Sometimes costume parts or accessories shift while you wear them.
 Be aware of this, so you can secure/pin, alter to better fit, or fix “shifty” items before you go on stage.

 5) It is strongly recommended that you sew in an extra eye and hook on the bottom bra strap to add extra “security”.
 You don’t want your bra and/or belt to pop off during a show.
-Also check that your bra straps are securely sown or reinforced by stronger hooks, than are provided with some costumes.
+Also check that your bra straps are securely sewn or reinforced by stronger hooks than are provided with some costumes.
 Be safe, not sorry.
 Eyes & hooks and similar items may be purchased at any fabric store.